-My research interests include investigating bacterial symbioses within complex ecosystems.
-I am particularly interested in the phenomenon of microaerophily in bacteria, the detection and cultivation of novel bacterial diversity, and the biochemical basis for microbe-microbe and host-microbe symbioses.
-As a model, I use the termite gut, which consists of as many as 700 different species of bacteria that interact in a complex web with each other and with the termite host.
-We have been successful in isolating several novel bacteria from this ecosystem, which we continue to study and be surprised by their intricate complexity.
-We have also been able to take the lessons learned from studying the bacterial symbionts in termite guts and apply that to the human microbial community.
-I am collaborating with Dr. Amy Wilsterman at Calvin and Dr. Terry Marsh at MSU, investigating human bacterial community dynamics and the connection to pre-term birth.
-I also continue to collaborate with Dr. Tom Schmidt at MSU answering questions about novel members of the bacterial phylum Verrucomicrobia as well as efforts to cultivate and study how the human intestinal microbiota contributes to health and disease, particularly with Irritable Bowel Syndrome.
-At Calvin I have taught Introductory Biology for non-majors, Microbiology, and Medical Microbiology.
-Others areas of scholarly interest include the history of science, and how disease epidemics have shaped world history.
+Dr Wertz's research interests include investigating bacterial symbioses within complex ecosystems.
+He is particularly interested in the phenomenon of microaerophily in bacteria, the detection and cultivation of novel bacterial diversity, and the biochemical basis for microbe-microbe and host-microbe symbioses.
+As a model, he uses the termite gut, which consists of as many as 700 different species of bacteria that interact in a complex web with each other and with the termite host.
+He has been successful in isolating several novel bacteria from this ecosystem, which he continues to study and be surprised by their intricate complexity.
+He has also been able to take the lessons learned from studying the bacterial symbionts in termite guts and apply that to the human microbial community.
+He has collaborated with Dr. Amy Wilsterman at Calvin and Dr. Terry Marsh at MSU, investigating human bacterial community dynamics and the connection to pre-term birth.
+He also continues to collaborate with Dr. Tom Schmidt at MSU answering questions about novel members of the bacterial phylum Verrucomicrobia as well as efforts to cultivate and study how the human intestinal microbiota contributes to health and disease, particularly with Irritable Bowel Syndrome.

 - Genomic and physiological characterization of the Verrucomicrobia isolate Diplosphaera colitermitum gen. nov., sp. nov., reveals microaerophily and nitrogen fixation genes.
 Wertz JT, Kim E, Breznak JA, Schmidt TM, Rodrigues JL.
 Appl Environ Microbiol.
 2012 Mar;78(5):1544-55.